DavidCdeB/ChR2_paper/README.md

 ## MiMiC files

-Inside the MiMiC directory, you may find the input files to run the Berendsen equilibration and Nose-Hoover production:
+Inside the MiMiC directory, you may find the input files to run the Berendsen equilibration and Nosé-Hoover production:

 ```bash
 MiMiC_files/